Video CRO: 6 Tips for Using Video to Boost Conversions [Guest Post]

 Rather than assuming that your audience will behave in a certain way, run an experiment to see what content actually resonates with your unique visitors.
 You’re likely already running multivariate tests on high-value touchpoints across your site — tweaking copy, CTAs, images, and other on-site elements to get more conversions from your traffic.

 But are you treating video with the same data-driven approach?
 There’s no reason you shouldn’t be viewing video in the same framework as you view written content or static imagery.
-I’m guilty of this at times — but viewing video with a “set it and forget it” mentality can be dangerous for marketers.
+I’m guilty of this at times — but viewing videos with a “set it and forget it” mentality can be dangerous for marketers.

-This is especially important when you’re displaying a video on the homepage of your site, a high-traffic landing page, or demo sign-up flow.
+This is especially important when you’re displaying a video on the homepage of your site, a high-traffic landing page, or a demo sign-up flow.